JacksonWuxs/Interpret_Instruction_Tuning_LLMs/README.md

 #### Introduction

 This is the official codebase of our paper: [From Language Modeling to Instruction Following: Understanding the Behavior Shift in LLMs after Instruction Tuning](https://arxiv.org/abs/2310.00492).
 In this repo, we implement several explanation methods for LLMs, including a gradient-based attribution method, a word-activation-based method for Self-Attention layers, and a weight decomposition method for Feedforward layers.
 We also provide the analysis scripts to use the explanations to understand the behavior shifts of LLMs after instruction tuning.
-Currently, this repo also includes the generated explanations for Vicuna-7b-v1.1 and LLaMA-7b.
-The explanations for other families will be coming soon, such as Mistral.
+This repo also includes the generated explanations for Vicuna-7b-v1.1 and LLaMA-7b.
+The explanations for other families, such as Mistral, will be coming soon.

 #### Environment